 3. Get those muscles into action

 While watching portion size and eating cautiously is all good, but only doing that won’t cut it.
 Remember, you need to take care of what’s piled on already.
 And to burn fat, you need to get your body into motion.
 Pick an exercise routine that works for you (comfort zone wise!), there’s Pilates, yoga, and aerobics to choose from.
-All that’s needed is to take up an activity and just get going!
+All that’s needed is to take up an activity

 4. Tweak your lifestyle